-This product does not include any protection from future market performance so you could lose some or all of your initial investment if you are a retail client, or more than your initial investment if you are a professional client.
+This product does not include any protection from future market performance so you could lose some or all of your investment if you are a Retail Client.
 If we are not able to pay what is owed to you, you could lose your entire investment.
 However, you may benefit from a consumer protection scheme (see the section, "What happens if Capital Index is unable to pay out?").